adj.可怕的,严重的

 SYNONYMS:

-calming, comforting, consoling, inviting, lulling, pacifying, quieting, reassuring, relaxing, soothing, tranquilizing ( tranquillizing); nonintimidating, nonthreatening3.
+calming, comforting, consoling, inviting, lulling, pacifying, quieting, reassuring, relaxing, soothing, tranquilizing ( tranquillizing); nonintimidating, nonthreatening

 needing immediate attention